OCA/delivery-carrier/delivery_auto_refresh/README.rst

 Configuration
 =============

-* Activate developer mode.
-* Go to *Settings > Technical > Parameters > System Parameters*.
+Go to *Settings > Sales > Shipping*:
-* Locate the setting with key "delivery_auto_refresh.set_default_carrier" or create a new one if not exists.
-  Put a non Falsy value (1, True...) if you want to have default carrier computed automatically.
-* Locate the setting with key "delivery_auto_refresh.auto_add_delivery_line" or create a new one if not exists.
-  Put a non Falsy value (1, True...) if you want to add automatically the delivery line on save.
+* Enable "Refresh shipping cost line automatically" if you want to add automatically the delivery line on save and refresh the cost.
+This will also set the shipping method.
-* Locate the setting with key "delivery_auto_refresh.refresh_after_picking" or create a new one if not exists.
-  Put a non Falsy value (1, True...) if you want to refresh delivery price after transferring.
+* Enable "Refresh After Picking Automatically" if you want to refresh delivery price after delivering based on what has been delivered.
-* Locate the setting with key "delivery_auto_refresh.auto_void_delivery_line" or create a new one if it doesn't exists.
-  Put a non Falsy value (1, True...) if you want to void the delivery line values (price, units ordered, units delivered) in the sale order when the delivered picking is returned to refund prior to be invoiced.
+* Enable "Void delivery lines automatically" if you want to void the delivery line values (price, units ordered, units delivered) in the sale order when the delivery is returned to refund prior to be invoiced.

 Known issues / Roadmap
 ======================